recurmj/recur-standard/docs/cross-system-authorization-identity.md

 ## 1. Overview

-The **Cross-System Consent Identity** defines the structural condition under which two independent systems will reach the same verdict ("valid" or "invalid") when verifying a signed RIP-001 Authorization.
+The **Cross-System Authorization Identity** defines the structural condition under which two independent systems will reach the same verdict ("valid" or "invalid") when verifying a signed RIP-001 Authorization.

 RIP-009 expresses this rule: